 No medical provider signature is required as of 2017.
 This form is only applicable for daycares, preschools, and public and private K-12 schools.

 Click here to go to the the Cabinet for Health and Family Services for forms in English and Spanish, which are the second and third options in the below image, respectively.
+You will need to scroll down the page to access the links.

 Because the CHFS website and links change frequently, you can also download the form from Google Drive here.